MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-microsoft-responsibilities.md

     -   Using hardware and software inventory reports.

-    -   Configuring MAM policies for each supported platform.
+    -   Configuring Intune app protection policies for each supported platform.

     -   Configuring conditional access policies for managed apps.